aurorascharff/rsc-workshop/README.md

 ### Data Fetching and Mutation

 Data fetching is done through prisma.
 Mutations are done using Next.js Server Actions, skipping the Next.js 12 `/api` convention.
-Files are stores inside the `/lib` folder, where `/lib/services` are server-side data fetches and `/lib/actions` are mutations.
+Files are stores inside the `/lib` folder, where `/lib/services` are server-side data feth and `/lib/actions` are mutations.
 For more information, refer to the [Server Actions and Mutations](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations) documentation.

 When using a form with an action, the loading state is included in the `SubmitButton`-component, and the form is disabled while the action is pending.
 For other cases, a loading state can be passed to to submit button or other components to handle the loading state.